Postgraduate Research Student Office

 Welcome to our information pages for PGR students in the College of Arts, Humanities & Social Sciences.

-Following Scottish Government guidance the PGR Student Office staff will be working in a hybrid pattern.
+The PGR Student Office staff are now working in a hybrid pattern.
 Students should not visit unless they have a pre-arranged appointment.
-Please email email@example.com for assistance on any PGR matter.
+Please email firstname.lastname@example.org for assistance on any PGR matter.
 All thesis submissions (examination copy and final award) should be made electronically only.
 Students should not submit any printed versions, unless there are special arrangements for their specific degree programme (eg Musical Composition).
 Please see Thesis Submission Guide for details.

-We realise this has been a worrying time for students however PGR Student Office staff have maintained a full service as best as possible since March 2020.
-Please do not hesitate to contact us if you have any queries and we will assist as best possible.
+PGR Student Office staff have maintained a full service as best as possible since March 2020.
+Please do not hesitate to contact us if you have any queries and we will continue to assist you as quickly as we can.

 Please see our other pages for specific information relating to Thesis submission, Examination and Concessions.